koniiiik/c-llvm-compiler/README.md

 Differences from C99 and known issues
 -------------------------------------

- *  incomplete types are not supported (arrays, function declarations)
+ *  incomplete types are not supported (arrays, function declarations), except for structs
  *  variable-length arrays are not supported
  *  function definitions and declarations with empty parentheses specify a function that takes no arguments, as opposed to incomplete types;